tempus-app/tempus/README.md

 ## 🖌️ Frontend

-Information about the tempus client,its functionalities, how to contribute, can be found [here](/docs/frontend/).
+Information about the tempus client,its fu nctionalities, how to contribute, can be found [here](/docs/frontend/).

 ## ✨ Misc